October 10, 2024

 Wapsipinicon River (Tripoli to Troy Mills)

-Interior river levels are at usual levels for this time of year and should provide great angling opportunities.
+Interior rivers are at usual levels this time of year and are providing fair walleye, smallmouth bass, northern pike, crappie and channel catfish angling.
 Lakes in and around Cedar Falls are producing catches of panfish.
 Trout streams remain in excellent condition.
-For more information, contact the Manchester Hatchery at 563-927-3276.
+For more, contact Manchester Hatchery at 563-927-3276.

 MISSISSIPPI RIVER